Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction

 As shown in Fig. \ref{fig_1}, a legitimate transmitter communicates with its receiver in the presence of a fixed-mode jammer and an intelligent jammer.
 The fixed-mode jammer could launch traditional jamming attacks with fixed jamming pattern, e.g., sweeping jamming \cite{9733393}, comb jamming \cite{20075110977801}, partial-band jamming \cite{5473884} etc. Motivated by \cite{8314744}, we consider a DRL-based intelligent jammer that could adaptively adjust its jamming channel to disturb legitimate transmissions.

 Assuming that the communication band $\left [ f_L, f_U \right ]$, with total bandwidth $B = f_U - f_L$, could be divided into $M \in \mathbb{Z}^+$ non-overlapping channels.
 The available channel set is denoted as $\mathcal{F} = \left \{ f_1, f_2, \ldots, f_M \right \}$, where the bandwidth of each channel is $b = B/M$.
 We consider a synchronous time-slotted system, in which the basic time slots of the legitimate user and the DRL-based intelligent jammer are perfectly aligned.
 The duration of each basic time slot is $\Delta t$, which is the smallest unit of time resolution.
 For convenience, the term ``basic time slot'' is abbreviated as ``time slot" in what follows.
-During the $k$-th time slot (i.e., from $(k-1)\Delta t$ to $k \Delta t$), the legitimate user selects an available channel $f_k^u \in \mathcal{F}$ for transmission, while the intelligent jammer targets $N_I$ consecutive channels in $\mathcal{I}_k = \left \{ f_k^i \right \}_{i=1, 2, \ldots, N_I}$ and the fixed-mode jammer releases jamming signals on channel $f_k^s$.
+During the $k$-th time slot (i.e., from $(k-1)\Delta t$ to $k \Delta t$), the legitimate user selects an available channel $f_k^u \in \mathcal{F}$ for transmission.
+Concurrently, the fixed-mode jammer releases jamming signals on channel $f_k^s$, while the intelligent jammer targets $N_I$ consecutive channels in $\mathcal{I}_k = \left \{ f_k^i \right \}_{i=1, 2, \ldots, N_I}$.
+This setting reflects the typical contiguous-band emission of practical wideband jammers and establishes a strong adversarial scenario for evaluating the robustness of anti-jamming strategies \cite{9733393}.
 Similar to \cite{6542754}, the block fading channel model is assumed in the proposed anti-jamming model.
 Specifically, the channel gain from the transmitter to the receiver during the $k$-th time slot is defined as

 where $d_{u, r}$, $\alpha_d$, and $\xi_k^{f_k^u}$ denote the distance, the path-loss exponent, and the instantaneous fading coefficient between the legitimate transmitter and the receiver.
 Similarly, during the $k$-th time slot, the channel gains from the DRL-based jammer to the legitimate receiver is defined as